LiMinggang/bitswash/libtorrent/docs/streaming.rst

 This has the effect of getting more and more aggressive in requesting blocks the longer it takes to complete the piece.
-If this mechanism is too aggressive, a significant amount of bandwidht may be lost in redundant download (keep in mind the zero-sum game).
+If this mechanism is too aggressive, a significant amount of bandwidth may be lost in redundant download (keep in mind the zero-sum game).

 It never makes sense to request a block twice from the same peer.
 There is logic